Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 - Invest in air fryer liners for easier clean-up, these fit the Ninja Foodi XL above, be sure to find the size that fits your air fryer.
 Parchment paper made for air fryers or use silicone liners instead.

-How to Make Air Fryer Korean Fried Chicken with Barbecue Sauce
+How to Make Korean Fried Chicken Air Fryer

 First, prepare the chicken thighs for the air fryer.
-Start by patting the chicken thighs dry with paper towels so the seasonings will better stick to the surfaces.
+Start by patting the chicken thighs dry with paper towels so the seasonings will stick to the surfaces better.

 Spray the air fryer basket with spray oil (not non-stick cooking spray, it gums up your air fryer) or use a paper towel to wipe a thin coat of oil onto it.